jarokaz/MLFlashcards/README.md

 # Machine Learning Flashcards

-This repo is a compilation of flash cards summarizing AI/ML math foundations, machine learning concepts, code snippets, etc. that can help facilitate ML/AI workshops, design sessions, and deep dive presentations.
+This repo is a compilation of flash cards summarizing machine learning concepts, algorithms, math formulas, and more.
+The flash cards are implemented in Jupyter notebooks and formated to support easy conversion to Jupyter slides.

+I have created them as an aid for delivering workshops, hackathons, and deep dive presentations.

 The flash cards are excerpts and/or summaries taken from the following reading list.
 It is highly recommended to refer to these publications for detailed explanations.